checkeverything.ch

 Why doesn't Switzerland have a national minimum wage?

-I'm a frontier worker from France – does Geneva's minimum wage apply to me?
+I'm a frontier worker from France.
+Does Geneva's minimum wage apply to me?

 Yes.
 Working in Geneva entitles you to the Geneva minimum wage, regardless of your place of residence.
 The same principle applies to Italian frontier workers in Ticino.

-What changed on January 1, 2026?
+What changed for 2026?

-Budget Planning on Minimum Wage
+Budget Planning on a Minimum Wage

 Compare Health Insurance